ros-industrial/industrial_training/gh_pages/_source/demo2/Application-Structure.md

 }
 ```

   In short, this program will run through each exercise by calling the corresponding function from the `application` object.
-For instance, in order to initialize Descartes the program calls `application.iniDescartes()`.
+For instance, in order to initialize Descartes the program calls `application.initDescartes()`.
 Thus each exercise consists of editing the source file where that exercise is implemented, so for `application.initDescartes()` you'll be editing the `plan_and_run/src/tasks/init_descartes.src` source file.

 ## The DemoApplication Class